garrandall/popular-music-data/tracks/say-it-loud---i-m-black-and-i-m-proud--part-1--james-brown.md

 Say it loud: I'm black and I'm proud!

-Ooh-wee, you're killing me
+Oh-wee, you're killing me
 All right, you're out of sight
 All right, you're out of sight
-Ooh-wee, ah
+Oh-wee, ah
-Ooh-wee, you're killing me
+Oh-wee, you're killing me
-Ooh-wee
+Oh-wee

 Say it loud: I'm black and I'm proud!